 Even if most of it is in ruin, you will still get a good sense of what it looked like at its peak.
 Restauration work is still going on.

-How to get there – My Son Holy Land
+How to get to My Son Sanctuary in Vietnam

-The entrance ticket is 150k dongs, the place is open from 7 am to 5 pm every day.
+My Son entrance fee is 150k dongs for foreigners, the place is open from 6 am to 5 pm every day.

 If you come by your own means, you still have the opportunity to hire a guide at the entrance.
 If you chose the tour with an agency, the guide would be included.

 Make sure to bring water, snacks, repellent, and sunscreen.
 You will find a few shops within the complex where you can buy snacks and drinks.